List of Superman & Lois characters: Tal-Rho / Morgan Edge

 In season two, Tal-Rho is kept in a special cell that has red solar lights.
-Superman visited him to see if there were side-effects to the Eradicator conscious due to the painful visions he has.
-Tal-Rho mentioned that he hasn't experienced them while also claiming that he lost his powers in the solar flare that Irons caused.
-When the vision happen again following a hostage crisis caused by Phillip Karnowski, Superman gives in to Tal-Rho's deal to make use of his lair as Jordan comes with Superman to keep an eye on Tal-Rho.
+Superman visits him to see if there were side-effects to the Eradicator conscious due to the painful visions he has been experiencing.
+Tal-Rho mentions that he has not experienced them while also claiming that he lost his powers in the solar flare that Irons caused.
+When the vision happens again following a hostage crisis caused by Phillip Karnowski, Superman gives in to Tal-Rho's deal to make use of his lair as Jordan comes with Superman to keep an eye on Tal-Rho.
 As Tal-Rho activates the A.I. copy of Lara as she scans Superman, he starts to have the visions again as Jordan learns that Tal-Rho faked losing his powers.
 After a brief scuffle between Superman and Tal-Rho, Lara tells Superman that his visions are the result of an "invasive cosmological event" and tells Tal-Rho that there might be some good in him.
 Tal-Rho is later returned to his cell.
-When Superman ends up locked in Tal-Rho's cell by Anderson, Tal-Rho is tortured so that Superman can get Anderson the location of Bizarro.
+When Superman ends up locked in Tal-Rho's cell by General Mitchell Anderson, Tal-Rho is tortured so that Superman can get Anderson the location of Bizarro.
 Thanks to a later tactic from Bizarro, Superman and Tal-Rho escape from their cell as Superman follows Tal-Rho to his fortress.
-With Lara's A.I. translating, Tal-Rho learned that his Bizarro counterpart was inseparable from Bizarro until Bizarro Tal-Rho's wife tried to kill him.
-Before Tal-Rho can ask who his wife was, they were attacked by Anderson who was powered with Project 7334 weapons and X-Kryptonite.
-When Anderson fired a Kryptonite gun at Superman, Tal-Rho jumped in front of him.
-As Anderson fights Bizarro, Superman had to use his heat vision on the Kryptonite shards and fly Tal-Rho to the sun.
+With Lara's A.I. translating, Tal-Rho learned that his Bizarro counterpart was inseparable from Bizarro until Bizarro Tal-Rho's wife (the Lana Lang of the Inverse World) tried to kill him.
+Before Tal-Rho can ask who his wife was, they are attacked by Anderson who was powered with Project 7734 weapons and X-Kryptonite.
+When Anderson fires a Kryptonite gun at Superman, Tal-Rho jumps in front of him.
+As Anderson fights Bizarro, Superman uses his heat vision on the Kryptonite shards and flies Tal-Rho to the sun.
 Back in his cell, Tal-Rho is informed by Superman that Bizarro is dead and Anderson is at large.
 Before Superman departs, Tal-Rho has him forward his apology to Jordan.
-Superman later had Tal-Rho released so that he can help destroy Ally Allston's pendant.
-Though he had to get Lois' apology first.
-During this plan in an active volcano, Superman and Tal-Rho were ambushed by Ally Allston.
-With help from John, Superman and Tal-Rho fended off Ally and destroyed the pendant.
-Once that was done, Superman found that a weakened Tal-Rho managed to sneak away.
-Tal-Rho later returned to help Superman regain his powers so that he can defeat Ally Allston.
-Once Ally was defeated, Tal-Rho used his "Uncle Tal" alias to send Jonathan and Jordan two trucks.
-Then he went to Bizarro World to start life anew as he starts to learn from a bartender on who his wife was.
+Superman later has Tal-Rho released so that he can help destroy Ally Allston's pendant, and makes amends with Lois.
+During this plan in an active volcano, Superman and Tal-Rho are ambushed by Ally.
+With help from John, Superman and Tal-Rho fend Ally off and destroy the pendant.
+Though Tal-Rho flees, he later returns to help Superman regain his powers so that he can defeat Ally.
+Once Ally is defeated, Tal-Rho uses his "Uncle Tal" alias to send Jonathan and Jordan two trucks as a sign of apology, and relocates to the Inverse World to start life anew as he starts to learn from a bartender who his wife was.